-During the second year of study, each pre-music major or transfer student must apply for upper-division degree/major status.
-The associate director for Academic Affairs of the Division of Music reviews applications.
+During the second year of study, each premusic major or transfer student must apply for upper-division degree/major status.
+The Office of the Associate Director for Student Affairs of the Division of Music reviews applications.

-All full-time music majors are required to enroll for MUAS 1010 Recital Attendance each term of residence, for which they will receive a grade of Pass or Fail.
+All full-time music majors are required to enroll for MUAS 1010 each term of residence, for which they will receive a grade of Pass or Fail.
 Minors are required to enroll for four terms.
 To complete the requirements of the course and receive a passing grade, majors must attend a minimum of 15 recitals each term (minors, 10 each term), in addition to those in which the student is participating for credit.
 A grade of Incomplete may be awarded by the associate director in case of illness or other reason based on student petition.